Architecture and Public Building

 The Public Building Group investigates the future of public buildings and their role in the built environment, by envisioning new spatial formulas, programmatic articulations, structural and material expressions.
 In implementing design solutions that can enhance quality of life and act as catalysts for our cities, the Public Building Group questions existing typologies as well as explores their evolution in new architectural manifestations via hybridity, density and multiplicity.

 Focus and Approach

-Public Building investigates multiplicity as a property of buildings and building elements.
-Multiplicity in Architecture aims to give buildings and building elements properties that make them less singular in function, more productive, more transformative, and more resilient.
+In facing the intertwined relationship between economic, cultural and formal aspects, Public Building investigates multiplicity as a property of buildings in order to make them less singular in function, more productive, more transformative and more resilient.

 Additional information about the projects and student work can be found here.

 * The MSc 2 semester of the Architecture track consists of 5 credits of compulsory courses and 25 credits of electives, of which an approved MSc 2 Architecture design project.
 See also the MSc 2 design projects page for an overview of MSc 2 Architecture design projects.